gohugoio/hugoDocs/content/en/functions/scratch.md

 ---
 title: .Scratch
-description: Acts as a "scratchpad" to allow for writable page- or shortcode-scoped variables.
+description: Acts as a "scratchpad" to store and manipulate data.
 godocref:
 date: 2017-02-01
 publishdate: 2017-02-01